AdaGold/slack-cli/README.md

 ## Objective

 We will write a complete command-line application that interacts with Slack.
+This application will be able to:
+- List users and channels
-This application will allow a user to list users and channels, see details about a user or channel, and send a message to a user or channel.
+- See details about a user or channel
+- Send a message to a user or channel

 ## Getting Started